isaccanedo/cloudant-kafka-connector/README.md

 **Observação:** o ID de cada documento gravado no Cloudant pelo conector do coletor pode ser configurado da seguinte forma:

 1. Do valor do cabeçalho `cloudant_doc_id` no evento.
 O valor passado para este cabeçalho deve ser uma string e a configuração `header.converter=org.apache.kafka.connect.storage.StringConverter` é necessária.
-This will overwrite the `_id` field if it already exists.
+Isso substituirá o campo `_id` se já existir.
-1. The value of the `_id` field in the JSON
+2. The value of the `_id` field in the JSON
-1. If no other non-null or non-empty value is available the document will be created with a new UUID.
+3. If no other non-null or non-empty value is available the document will be created with a new UUID.

 ####Transformações de mensagem única